-The small dynamic range of reversal film is another reason why it's considered to be hard to shoot.
-The best time to try it is during the golden hour.
+The limited dynamic range of slide film is a further factor it is thought to be challenging to shoot.
+The best time to try it out is during the golden hour.

-The only other film format you are probably going to come across is 120 or 220 film that is used with medium format cameras.
+The only other film format you are probably going to see is 120 or 220 film that is used in medium format cameras}.

-Swapping the film emulsion you are working with will transform the look of your shots.
-This is one of the fantastic things about using film.
+Changing the film you are working with will transform the look of your pictures.
+This is an example of the marvelous things about shooting film.

 DX Coded Film

-There are limited possibilities for where to process 35mm film.
-For a more thorough explanation of the choices take a look at my article on Where to Get Film Developed.
+There are a range of possibilities for where to have film developed.
+For a more in depth discussion of the possibilities check my article on Where to Develop Film.

-WARNING: Film is no longer processed on-site at big box stores and pharmacies.
-They send the film off to be processed by a separate company.
-As a result, you won't be given your developed negatives back.
+WARNING: Film does not get developed locally at big box stores and pharmacies.
+They send the film off to be developed by a 3rd party.
+Consequently, you will not be given your processed negatives back.